imsky/holder/README.md

 Holder is compatible with ``lazyload.js`` and works with both fluid and fixed-width images.
 For best results, run `.lazyload({skip_invisible:false})`.

+## Using with Vue

+You can use Holder in Vue 2+ projects with [vue-holderjs](https://github.com/boogermann/vue-holderjs).

 ## Using with Angular.js

 You can use Holder in Angular projects with [ng-holder](https://github.com/joshvillbrandt/ng-holder) or with [angular-2-holderjs](https://github.com/aogriffiths/angular-2-holderjs) for Angular 2 projects.